davidscholberg/goblocks/README.md

 ## Goblocks

-Goblocks is an [i3status](https://i3wm.org/i3status/) replacement written in [Go](https://golang.org/), using the [Go-i3barjson](https://github.com/davidscholberg/go-i3barjson) library to communicate with [i3bar](https://i3wm.org/i3bar/).
+Goblocks is a fast, lightweight [i3status](https://i3wm.org/i3status/) replacement written in [Go](https://golang.org/), using the [Go-i3barjson](https://github.com/davidscholberg/go-i3barjson) library to communicate with [i3bar](https://i3wm.org/i3bar/).

-The main goal of this project is to match most of the features of [i3blocks](https://github.com/vivien/i3blocks) while keeping all of the modules written in pure Go.
+The main goal of this project is to have all of the status indicator modules written in pure Go with minimal reliance on external processes.
 This will keep Goblocks fast and lightweight, allowing the user to configure Goblocks with a very high update frequency without fear of taking up excessive system resource and battery.

 ### Features